Everybody loves a parade.

 But driving is just one aspect of operating a float.
 There are often a whole host of buttons, gears and switches that control different aspects of the mobile structure.
 The good news for the driver is that operating these is usually the responsibility of other crew members.
 The bad news is that as many as five people may need to squeeze into the cozy confines of the float’s chassis to get the job done.

 - The Macy’s Thanksgiving Day parade’s character balloons were inspired by the Balloonatics float that appeared in the 1926 parade.

 - Macy’s floats are built and stored in New Jersey.
 They must be broken down to travel through the Lincoln Tunnel to get to Manhattan.

 - When filled with performers and guests, Macy’s Parade floats can weigh up to 8 tons.

-- The largest single-chassis parade float appeared at the 2017 Rose Parade.
+- The longest and heaviest single-chassis parade float in the U.S. appeared at the 2017 Rose Parade.
 The Lucy Pet Products’ Gnarly Crankin’ K9 Wave Maker weighed more than 137,000 pounds and was over 125 feet long.
 It featured a 5,000-gallon water tank onboard.
 Eight dogs surfed in the pool as the float traveled along the route.